leudz/shipyard/guide/src/going-further/packs.md

 # Packs

+/!\ Tight and loose packs are currently unavailable.
+They will be back.

 [`SparseSet`](https://docs.rs/shipyard/latest/shipyard/struct.SparseSet.html)s are very flexible, so much so that we can use their internal layout to encode additional information.

 Quick overview compared to non packed storage: